Razer Blade 16: An Honest Review

 Making plans and building

-Due to its larger size, the Razer Blade 16 has a completely new chassis.
+Due to its larger size, the Razer Blade 16 has an entirely new chassis.
 But at the end of the day, it’s a very familiar design that’s hard to tell apart from the old one unless you have them both in front of you.
 But if you used to own a Blade 15, you’ll know the difference as soon as you pick it up.
-The truth is that this thing is bigger.
+The truth is that this thing is more significant.
 It’s not only 0.2 inches thicker but also a full pound heavier than the Razer Blade 15 I reviewed last year.
 This is planned, of course.
-Since the Razer Blade 14 has been as good as the Blade 15 for a few years, it makes sense that they would try to add more power to the chassis with this redesign. and the only way to do that is to make the device a little bigger so it can handle higher TDP and TGP.
+Since the Razer Blade 14 has been as good as the Blade 15 for a few years, it makes sense that they would try to add more power to the chassis with this redesign.
+And the only way to do that is to make the device a little bigger so it can handle higher TDP and TGP.
 So, this is where we are now.

 Razer Blade 16 keypad and keyboard